ArditKoka/ArditKoka.github.io/README.md

                 </div>

                 <p class="abstract">
-                    We study whether central-bank refinancing can neutralise the bank-credit effects of deposit displacement caused by a capped, non-remunerated CBDC.
-In a nonlinear New Keynesian model with an occasionally binding prudential-liquidity requirement, deposits
+                    This paper studies whether central-bank refinancing can neutralise the bank-credit effects of deposit displacement caused by a capped, non-remunerated retail CBDC.
+I develop a nonlinear New Keynesian model with cash, bank deposits, CBDC, central-bank refinancing, marketable liquid assets, and an occasionally binding prudential-liquidity requirement.
+One-for-one refinancing restores
-                    and refinancing differ through deposit-stock liquidity needs, settlement-flow runoff and refinancing-induced net liquidity
-                    transformation.
-One-for-one refinancing exactly restores funding
-                    quantity but need not restore credit.
-An exact matched-path identity characterises the prudential credit gap and shows why the refinancing ratio consistent with credit equivalence is state dependent.
-Quantitatively, the credit-minimising replacement
-                    ratio can lie above, at, or below one depending on the liquidity regime and stress persistence.
-Credit stabilisation and welfare can also select different refinancing intensities.
-The results imply that funding neutrality is an accounting benchmark, not a sufficient condition for prudential credit neutrality.
+                    the quantity of bank funding exactly, but does not generally preserve bank credit because deposits and central-bank borrowing have different implications for prudential liquidity.
+The credit-minimising refinancing ratio can therefore lie above, at, or below one-for-one depending on the net liquidity transformation generated by refinancing and the persistence of liquidity stress.
+                    Quantitatively, one-for-one refinancing is nearly credit-neutral
+                    under short-lived stress when refinancing generates sufficient prudential liquidity, but remains materially non-neutral when liquidity stress persists.
+Moreover, the refinancing ratio that best stabilises credit need not maximise welfare.
+Replacing the quantity of deposits displaced by CBDC is therefore not sufficient to guarantee equivalence in bank intermediation.
                 </p>

             </div>